TrundleThaGreat/RadiantRP_Animations/README.md

  -- Cigar2:		/e cigar2		: Place a burnt cigar in your mouth
  -- Joint:		/e joint		: Place a joint in your mouth
  -- Cig:			/e cig			: Place a cig in your mouth
- -- Holdcigar:	/e holdcigar	: Hold a cigar in your hand
+ -- holdcigar:	/e holdcigar	: Hold a cigar in your hand
- -- Holdcig:		/e holdcig		: Hold a cig in your hand
+ -- holdcig:		/e holdcig		: Hold a cig in your hand
- -- Holdjoint:	/e holdjoint	: Hold a joint in your hand
+ -- holdjoint:	/e holdjoint	: Hold a joint in your hand
- -- Dead:		/e dead			: Play dead
+ -- dead:		/e dead			: Play dead
- -- Holster:		/e holster		: Hand hovers over holster
+ -- holster:		/e holster		: Hand hovers over holster
- -- Aim:			/e aim			: Aim a pistol at the floor
+ -- aim:			/e aim			: Aim a pistol at the floor
- -- Aim2:		/e aim2			: Aim a pistol up to your shoulder
+ -- aim2:		/e aim2			: Aim a pistol up to your shoulder
- -- Umbrella:       /e umbrella            : Use an umbrella
+ -- umbrella:       /e umbrella            : Use an umbrella
- -- Guard:             /e guard                 : Enter a security/guard pose
+ -- guard:             /e guard                 : Enter a security/guard pose
- -- Callphone:     /e phonecall           : Enter a phone call animation
+ -- phonecall:     /e phonecall           : Enter a phone call animation
  -- shotbar:      /e shotbar : Take a shot at a bar
  -- drunkbaridle  /e drunkbaridle: Lean up against a bar drunk
  -- djidle       /e djidle : Idle at a dj booth